samcho8/mailer/README.md

   with YYYY being the year, MM being the month, DD being the day, H being hours, M being minutes, and S being seconds. letters in quotes are to be sent literally without the quotes.
 Sample date to be sent.
 If you wanted to send an email at November 3rd, at midnight on UTC, this would be 2022-11-03T00:00:00Z.

+  An example call:

+  POST localhost:5000/send-mail.
+  Body:
+  {
+    "from": "Sung Cho <chosung@oregonstate.edu>",
+    "to": "samcho8@gmail.com",
+    "subject": "Example Call to my microservice",
+    "text": "This is the body of the POST request"
+  }
+Receiving the data:
   You will receive a message back from the server telling you that it sent an email from the source to the destination email.
   Wait until the date that you specified to get the email from the mailer.